How to Create Cryptocurrency like Bitcoin?

 Be prepared to have to work extremely hard

 If you are looking to create a cryptocurrency simply to make some easy money then forget it.
 It will take time to get your currency off the ground while the project itself will require constant development as it goes along.
 Believe it or not, creating the currency itself is relatively easy; it’s the marketing and development side that will really be demanding.

 Don’t believe me?
 Well, just think that Bitcoin was actually released back in 2009, and it wasn’t until last year that most people started to show interest in it.
-Since its inception, Bitcoin has undergone huge amounts of development that includes a split that resulted in Bitcoin Cash last year.
+Since its inception, Bitcoin has undergone huge amounts of development.

 Getting down to coding

 While it is theoretically possible for someone with very little understanding of code to start their own cryptocurrency, without a deep understanding of blockchain technology, essential development of the project is going to be impossible.